gitlabhq/gitlabhq/doc/articles/runner_autoscale_aws/index.md

 # Autoscaling GitLab Runner on AWS

-GitLab Runner has the ability to autoscale which means automatically spawning new machines on demand.
-This proves very useful in situations where you don't use your Runners 24/7 and want to have a cost-effective and scalable solution.
+One of the biggest advantages of GitLab Runner is its ability to automatically spin up and down VMs to make sure your builds get processed immediately.
+It's a great feature, and if used correctly, it can be extremely useful in situations where you don't use your Runners 24/7 and want to have a cost-effective and scalable solution.

 ## Introduction